tangerinedream/AWS_EC2_Scheduler/README.md

 ### Run the Test Suite - Starts and Stops instances with 90 second delay inbetween
 `$ python Orchestrator.py -w BotoTestCase1 -r us-west-2 -t`

-### Start all of the instances under a particular _profile_, in this case user named as 'performant'
+### Start all of the instances under a particular _profile_, in this case profile named as 'performant'
 `$ python Orchestrator.py -w BotoTestCase1 -r us-west-2 -p performant -a Start`